hashicorp/terraform-provider-google/website/docs/r/alloydb_instance.html.markdown

   The public IP addresses for the Instance.
 This is available ONLY when networkConfig.enablePublicIp is set to true.
 This is the connection endpoint for an end-user application.

+* `outbound_public_ip_addresses` -
+  The outbound public IP addresses for the instance.
+This is available ONLY when networkConfig.enableOutboundPublicIp is set to true.
+These IP addresses are used for outbound connections.

 * `terraform_labels` -
   The combination of labels configured directly on the resource